 Yom Kippur is celebrated on the 10th of Tishrei in the Hebraic/biblical calendar—in September or October in the Gregorian—and just over a week after Rosh Hashanah, the biblical new year.

-The focus of repentance during Yom Kippur may not be something that our flesh desires, but the importance of it cannot be denied.
-Because not only did God set Yom Kippur in place as an everlasting ordinance, He uses it to resync us to Him!
+God set Yom Kippur in place as an everlasting ordinance, and He uses it to resync us to Him!
 To remind us of who we were made to be and all that He is!
 It is how we step forward and tabernacle with Him!

 - “Then God said, ‘Let Us make man in Our image, according to Our likeness…’”—Genesis 1:26

 Repentance Benefits | Yom Kippur New Beginnings and Opened Doors

 Ideally, every Believer should be familiar with repentance.
-Not because of legalism, and not because of overzealous self-condemnation… but because we desire to be in right standing with God.
+Not because of legalism and not because of overzealous self-condemnation but because we desire to be in the right standing with God.
 We desire a relationship with Him and the ability and honor of being in tune with our Creator.

 Still, repentance can seem intimidating or even scary.
 By repenting, we are admitting our faults directly, taking ownership of our failures, and trusting God to forgive us.

 Yes, as Believers, we understand that we all sin and fall short of the glory of God, and we realize that God will forgive our sins if we confess and turn from them… but having mere knowledge does not secure trust (see Romans 3:23; 2 Chronicles 7:14; 1 John 1:9).
 If that were so, all who have ever heard of God would trust in Him and the salvation found in Him…

 So, what causes us to trust?

 Our relationship with God.
-Indeed, if we were all perfect, relationship with God would be all we would require.
+Indeed, if we were all perfect, a relationship with God would be all we would require.
 However, as we live in a fallen world, we need to bolster our faith, hope, and trust.
 We need to see evidence of deliverables, be that through our testimonies or those of others…